 NOTE: In converting CIE to sRGB, the rendering intent must follow an absolute colorimetry method.
 Due to the differences in color and luminance performance between individual monitors, any "formula" for conversion from CIE to sRGB must be based on measurements to characterize (calibrate) the monitor in order to meet the color accuracy and separation specified for ECDIS.
 For interoperability with ECDIS, portrayal of other S-1xx products would need to follow the same rendering intent.
-[Reference ICC specification, rendering intents]

-9C-3.2 Style Properties
+9-C-3-2 Style Properties